 See full list of all 277 licensed assisted living facilities in Idaho for 2019.
-Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Idaho.
-If you or your loved one are trying to locate a facility in any part of Idaho with loving and caring staff who will assist with daily living tasks such as bathing, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Idaho that is nearby.
+Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Idaho.
+If you or your loved one are looking for a facility in any part of Idaho with loving and caring staff who will assist with daily living activities such as bathing, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Idaho that is nearby.

 In Idaho, Assisted Living is referred to as assisted living or as Residential Care.
 The licensing is overseen by The Idaho Department of Health and Welfare.
 As of several years ago, some of the rules pertaining to who gets to interact with the resident and who receives information about the resident have changed.
 This concerns the improvement of background checks and criminal checks as well as improved application process for all professionals.
 This is reserved for those in direct contact with the resident to provide optimal safety and care at any senior living facility.

 Idaho assisted living facilities must allow single occupants a 100 square foot living space not counting bathrooms, closets or alcoves.
 For double occupancy of the assisted living facility apartment unit, there must be at least 80 square feet of floor space per resident.